Learn About Google Voice Search to Get More Leads for Your Small Business

 For example, answer FAQs for your customers, speak rhetorically in Q+As online with natural speech while using headers to organize your content and use keywords without overdoing it.

-2. Claim and Optimize Your Google My Business Profile
+2. Claim and Optimize Your Google Business Profile

-One of the very first things you should do when you start a business online is to claim or create your Google My Business profile.
+One of the very first things you should do when you start a business online is to claim or create your Google Business Profile.

 Your profile is one of the most critical factors for your website’s local search ranking.
-By learning how to optimize for Google My Business local SEO, your online lead-gen rate will take off!
+By learning how to optimize for Google Business Profile local SEO, your online lead-gen rate will take off!

-Using Google My Business is not only essential for driving traffic to your company website and increasing online engagement with your brand, but it’s necessary to collect Google reviews.
+Using Google Business Profile is not only essential for driving traffic to your company website and increasing online engagement with your brand, but it’s necessary to collect Google reviews.

-Plus, Google My Business is a prerequisite for leveraging Google Local Services, which we mentioned above since Local Service listings provide info for results on Google Voice Search.
+Plus, Google Business Profile is a prerequisite for leveraging Google Local Services, which we mentioned above since Local Service listings provide info for results on Google Voice Search.

 When users use Voice Search, Google provides them with data like name, address, phone number, business category, operational hours and more.

-All this key information is pulled from your Google My Business listing.
+All this key information is pulled from your Google Business Profile listing.

 So after claiming your profile, add keyword-rich content to your listing.
 This will help your customers get valuable information about your business.